Skip to main content

 Instagram

 Hashtag use on Instagram is recommended.
-You're able to share 30 hashtags per post.
-If you're able to come up with 30, go for it!
-We recommend commenting on your post with your list of hashtags instead of including them in the post description.
+You're able to share 30 hashtags per post, but we recommend keeping it to 10 or less.
+We also suggest commenting on your post with your list of hashtags instead of including them in the post description.
 This tactic works just as well and makes your post look more organized and professional.

 Navigating Instagram and Increasing Engagement

-Although you can access Instagram on a computer, it's a platform that's crafted to be experienced on mobile.
+Although you can access Instagram on a computer, it's a platform that's crafted to be experienced on a mobile device.
 This makes managing an Instagram account notably different than the tactics you'd use on other platforms, like Facebook.
 To help you navigate this, we've compiled several quick tips to help you increase engagement and reach more customers on Instagram.

 Posts are the foundation of Instagram.
 They're the photos or videos that you share directly to your Instagram feed – which is essentially your home base and what users first see when they view your profile.